-As noticed in \textcite{Alford:2000ze}, the FF condensate induces a spin-1 condensate as well; however, its effect is found to be numerically small, and it will be neglected here.
-As in the simple two-level system, in the two-flavor FF phase it is possible to determine the free-energy employing a NJL-like model with gap parameter in \eqref{FF-2flavor}, which can be determined solving the corresponding gap equation under the constraint that the value of $q$ in Eq.~\eqref{FF-2flavor} minimizes the free-energy.
-The results are the same obtained in the two-level system; in particular the LOFF window and $q$ have the same expressions reported above (but now $2 \delta\mu$ is the the difference of chemical potentials between $u$ and $d$ quarks).
+The inverse propagator in the shifted basis has formally the same expression given in Eq.~\eqref{eq:Sinvert}, with space-independent off-diagonal terms, but now the derivatives act on spinors with shifted momenta, see \textcite{Bowers:2001ip} for more details.
+The gap parameter can then be determined solving the corresponding gap equation under the constraint that the favored value of $q$ minimizes the free energy.
+The results are the same obtained in the two-level system; in particular the LOFF window and $q$ have the same expressions reported above (but now $2 \delta\mu$ is the difference of chemical potentials between $u$ and $d$ quarks).